4. User installed software

 [user@hpc3-xx-yy:~]$ which conda

-To check info about conda, execute command:
+To check info about conda:

 [user@hpc3-xx-yy:~]$ conda info